therightstuff/aws-cdk-js-dev-guide/README.md

 #### Lambda Functions

-Lambda functions are defined in the `handlers` directory, and include the following samples:
+Lambda functions are defined in the `handlers` directory, and include a variety of samples.

-- `simple`: a stateless function
-- `layer`: a function that uses packages in a lambda layer
-- `dynamodb`: a function with handlers for storing and retrieving data
-  - NOTE: `timeToLiveAttribute` has been used in the example to set a TTL on test data.
-Remove this attribute for persistent data.

-Lambda functions MUST return responses in the following format:
+Lambda functions MUST return responses in the following format, even if an error has occurred:

 ```javascript
 {